comit-network/RFCs/RFC-005-SWAP-Bitcoin-basic.md

 ## Motivation

 The motivation for creating this RFC is to allow implementations to negotiate and execute [RFC003 Basic HTLC Atomic Swaps](./RFC-003-SWAP-basic.md) using the COMIT protocol.
 The identity definition introduced in this RFC should also be useful for future protocols.

 ## Bitcoin Identity

 The Identity to be used on Bitcoin is the 20-byte *pubkeyhash* which is the result of applying SHA-256 and then RIPEMD-160 to a user's compressed SECP256k1 public key.
-The compressed public key is used because it needs to be compatiable with segwit transactions (see [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki#Restrictions_on_public_key_type)).
+The compressed public key is used because it needs to be compatible with segwit transactions (see [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki#Restrictions_on_public_key_type)).

 While it may seem more intuitive to use a Bitcoin *address* as the identity, the pubkeyhash better fits the definition of identity given in RFC003.
 Using a Bitcoin address as the identity would require implementations to do a number of cumbersome validation steps such as such as verifying that it is a p2pkh or p2wpkh address, extraction of the pubkeyhash, validation of the network.